 Gellert Hill is named after Saint Gerard who was thrown to his death on the hill.
 In my opinion, the best views of the Budapest skyline is found here.
 The Buda Castle, Chain Bridge, Liberty Bridge, and the entire city of Budapest is entirely visible from this hill.

 Low Key and Fancy

 Buda is the very “low key” district as far as the ambiance goes.
 There is not much going on except for its scenery and fancy buildings.
 There a mishmash of European (mostly Italian) restaurants right along the streets running parallel to the Danube.
 But if you’re looking for something different, Hanoi Vietnam (Budapest, Fő u.
 71, 1027 Hungary) offers decent pho and other Vietnamese dishes.
-There is also a few quaint coffee shops if you decide to just chill and relax.
+There is also a few quaint coffee shops if you decide to chill and relax.

-There isn’t a lot of cheap accommodations in Buda but you can find one just across the river in Pest.
+There isn’t a lot of cheap accommodations in Buda, but you can find one just across the river in Pest.
 For under 10 dollars you can stay in a hostel like Flow Hostel, just located a few blocks from the Liberty Bridge.
-There’s also the Wombats Hostel if you’re into a slightly larger hostel.
+There’s also the Wombats Hostel if you want a slightly larger hostel.

 When you are visiting Hungary, you will no doubt visit Budapest you will undoubtedly end up visiting several, if not, all the Landmarks in Buda.
-As you walk along its cobblestoned streets the acclaimed beauty of Budapest reveals itself in front of your eyes and you will realize just what the fuss is all about.
+As you walk along its cobblestoned streets, the acclaimed beauty of Budapest reveals itself in front of your eyes, and you will realize just what the fuss is all about.